liquid36/android-geolocation-simulator/README.md

-# android-geolocation-simulator
+# Android Geolocation Simulator
-An nodeJS server to push Locations to an android emulator.
+A NodeJS server that push locations to the android emulator.

-## How to use
+## Get started

 ```sh
 npm install
 npm start
 ```

-Then, go to your browser and surf to localhost:3000 Click on the map, an voula!
+Then, go to your browser and browse to http://localhost:3000 Click on the map, an voila!
 The android emulator has changed his location.

 ## Configuration

 By defualt, the serve use localhost:5554 address to connect with the emulator.
-Hoever, it's necesary the auth token in order to speak with the adb shell.
-So, there is a config.json file to set the configuration.
+However, it's necesary to set the auth token in order to speak with the adb shell.
+So, there is a ```config.json``` file to set the that configuration.

 ```sh
 {